PACS Group, Inc. (PACS) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-2, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PACS Group, Inc. ("PACS" or the "Company").
+LOS ANGELES, Jan.
+6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to PACS Group, Inc. ("PACS" or the "Company") have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PACS GROUP, INC. (PACS), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PACS GROUP, INC. (PACS), CLICK HERE BEFORE JANUARY 13, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?